 - Growing flowers and vegetables

 - Building and repairing furniture

 - Building larger structures such as cabins and barns

 - Caring for cows, sheep, chickens, goats, llamas, pigs, and more

 - Selling our products at the Farmers Market

 We believe that daily work provides adults with mental issues opportunities to re-establish a daily rhythm, gain self-confidence, and experience the satisfaction of a job well done.

 Residents of Spring Lake Ranch participate in a variety of community-based wellness and leisure time activities, including:

-- AA/NA/MA meetings both on the Hill and in the greater community
+- AA/NA/MA, SMART Recovery, and Refuge Recovery meetings both on the Hill and in the greater community

 - Downhill and cross-country skiing